rpf13/the-collection/README.md

 ![Logout](docs/images/feat_logout.png)

-- Logout lets the user Sign Out, asking for confirmation to do so.
+- Sign Out lets the user logout, asking for confirmation to do so.
 - Cancel button will bring him back to his content.

 ### My Collections